Does It Matter How Much You Weigh?

-While it would be nice to be a heavy muscled motherfucker, we already know that you don’t get to be 200 lbs with low body fat unless you are on steroids.
-That’s why it’s not advisable for natural bodybuilders to chase arbitrary numbers that are only achievable, if you also allow your body fat to climb into the 20s.
+I am almost sorry to inform you that most people can’t be 200lbs with low body fat unless steroids are added to the equation.
+That’s why it’s not advisable for natural bodybuilders to chase arbitrary numbers that are achievable only if you allow your body fat to climb into the 20s.

-To illustrate my point I will present you a guy who is 6′ tall and about 160 lbs – 165lbs.
-Yes, you read that correctly – the photos of the person on the right below are of someone who is only 160 lbs and 6’0″ tall.
+To illustrate my point, I will present you a guy who is 6′ tall and about 160-165lbs.
+Yes, you read that correctly.
+The person on the right is 160lbs @ 6’0″.
+His transformation was presented on bb.com.

-It may cool to overeat and reach Arnold’s weight, but what’s the point in doing so, if you are going to be out of shape and look terribly.
-Sure, if you are a powerlifter who only cares about putting more weight on the bar and improving your lifts, it can be fine, but how many are training to remain overweight and unimpressive?
-Is it a good trade to give up on your aesthetics and athleticism for the sake of increasing your squat/bench/deadlift?
+It may be cool to overeat and reach Arnold’s weight, but what’s the point if you are fat as hell when you get there?
+Sure, if you are a powerlifter who only cares about putting more weight on the bar it makes a little sense.
+Truth be told, however, most people would trade some of the weight they are lifting for aesthetics.